davestewart/nuxt-areas/README.md

 If Areas detects `components` , `layouts`, `pages`, or `store`  folders within `app` it will reconfigure Nuxt using the [options.dir](https://nuxtjs.org/docs/configuration-glossary/configuration-dir) configuration.

-To test this out, move these folders under `areas/app`, restart the server, and observe everything working as it was before.
+To test this out, move these folders under `areas/app`, restart the server; everything should continue working as before.

+### Add areas from external sources

+Areas also makes it possible to add area folders from external locations, such as folders or NPM packages.

+This might be useful if you want to share common functionality across Nuxt apps, or make third-party functionality available to others.

+#### Authoring

+Build the area as you would any other

 ## Configuration